Geoffrey Thomas

 License Number LH60982480

 You feel like you’re constantly shaping yourself to meet others’ expectations, but doing so makes you feel like you’re losing touch with what truly makes you happy, with who you really are.
-You put so much energy into being there for others, yet you only feel drained at the end of the day.
+You put so much energy into being there for others, yet feel drained at the end of the day.
 You take on a lot of responsibility for your family, your friends, and the people you care about most, but your own needs keep getting pushed to the side.

-You never quite feel like who you are is good enough to be loved by others.
 You work so hard to make everything perfect, and when it goes well, you don’t feel proud; you just feel relieved that you escaped rejection for now.
 When it goes poorly, it is just proof of every negative thing you tell yourself.

-Often, we focus too much on changing the things we don’t like about ourselves and only get more discouraged.
-The irony is that when we truly begin to accept ourselves, we can’t help but transform.
 We might think that we just need to push ourselves harder to be better, but this often just leads to more stress, burnout, and avoidance.
 When we tap into compassion for ourselves, we can begin to give ourselves permission to nourish ourselves and grow a little bit every day.
-You show strength and commitment every day to those around you; imagine what could happen if you started directing just some of that strength and commitment toward yourself.

 Clinical Specialties